23 BACK TO REALITY

 Turns out, both his estimates were too long.
 I had the phone to my ear the second the bus pulled away from the curb.

-"Hmm," Miguel ponders thoughtfully, his eyes flicking from me, to the picture, and over my shoulder.
+"Hmm," Miguel ponders thoughtfully, his eyes shifting from me, to the picture, and over my shoulder.
 "If he's not real, then who's that?"

 My brain is certain Miguel's made a mistake, but my heart's already going a mile a minute.
 I whip my head around, and there, in my office doorway, is the familiar grin I already miss ridiculously more than I should after our 24-hour separation.
 The rest of him looks completely unfamiliar in a navy pinstripe suit, blue button-down, and conservative gold tie.

 He leans against the doorjamb and folds his arms across his chest, crossing one ankle over the other.
-"Well, that's one heck of a greeting for the man who saved your life," he chuckles.
+"Well, that's one heck of a greeting for the man who saved your life," he says with a chuckle.

 I can't resist one moment longer.
 I'm out of my chair, untwisting his arms and grasping his hands between us.
 I have to rise onto tiptoes to meet his lips, and the second our kiss begins, I'm transported straight back to our sad goodbye when I thought I may never see him again.